slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 # Misconception

 From the very beginning, this handbook tells you to stay skeptical!
 This includes everything mentioned in here.
 This is an extremely vibrant and promising industry, full of all kinds of traps and chaos.
-Here let’s take a look at some of the misconceptions, which, if taken for granted as truth, can easily make you fall into the traps and become part of the chaos itself.
+Here let's take a look at some of the misconceptions, which, if taken for granted as truth, can easily make you fall into the traps and become part of the chaos itself.

 ## Code Is Law

 Code is law.
-However, when a project (especially smart contract related ones) gets hacked or rugged, no single victim would ever wish for “Code Is Law”, and it turns out they still need to rely on the law in the real world.
+However, when a project (especially smart contract related ones) gets hacked or rugged, no single victim would ever wish for "Code Is Law", and it turns out they still need to rely on the law in the real world.

 ## Not Your Keys, Not Your Coins

-If you don’t own your keys, you don’t own your coins.
+If you don't own your keys, you don't own your coins.
 As a matter of fact, many users failed to properly manage their own private keys.
 Due to various security mispractices they even lose their crypto assets.
-Sometimes you will find that it’s actually more secure to put your crypto asset in big and reputable platforms.
+Sometimes you will find that it's actually more secure to put your crypto asset in big and reputable platforms.

 ## In Blockchain We Trust

-We trust it because it’s blockchain.
-In fact, blockchain itself does have the capability to solve many of the fundamental trust issues, since it’s tamper-proof, censorship-resistant, etc; if my asset and related activities are on chain, I can trust by default that no one else will be able to take away my asset or tamper with my activity without authorization.
+We trust it because it's blockchain.
+In fact, blockchain itself does have the capability to solve many of the fundamental trust issues, since it's tamper-proof, censorship-resistant, etc; if my asset and related activities are on chain, I can trust by default that no one else will be able to take away my asset or tamper with my activity without authorization.
 However the reality is often harsh, firstly not every blockchain is able to achieve these fundamental points, and secondly human nature always becomes the weakest link.
 Many of the hacking techniques nowadays are beyond the imagination of most of us.
-Though we always say that attack and defense is the balance between cost and impact, when you don’t own a big asset no hacker will waste time to target you.
+Though we always say that attack and defense is the balance between cost and impact, when you don't own a big asset no hacker will waste time to target you.
 But when there are multiple targets like yourself, it will be very profitable for the hackers to launch the attack.

 My security advice is very simple: Distrust by default (that is, question everything by default), and conduct continuous verification.
-Verify is the key security action here, and continuous verification basically means that security is never in a static state, it’s secure now doesn’t mean it’s secure tomorrow.
-The capability to properly verify is hereby the biggest challenge for us all, but it’s quite interesting, as you will get to master a lot of knowledge in the process.
+Verify is the key security action here, and continuous verification basically means that security is never in a static state, it's secure now doesn't mean it's secure tomorrow.
+The capability to properly verify is hereby the biggest challenge for us all, but it's quite interesting, as you will get to master a lot of knowledge in the process.
 When you are strong enough, no one can easily harm you.

 ## Cryptographic Security is Security

 Cryptography is powerful and important.
 Without all the hard work of cryptographers, all the solid cryptographic algorithms & engineering implementations, there will be no modern communications technology, Internet, or blockchain technology.
 However, some individuals consider cryptographic security as absolute security.
 And thus a bunch of weird questions arises:

-Isn’t blockchain so secure, that it took trillions of years to break a private key?
+Isn't blockchain so secure, that it took trillions of years to break a private key?
 How come the FBI could decrypt Dark Web Bitcoin?
-Why on earth could Jay Chou’s NFT get stolen?
+Why on earth could Jay Chou's NFT get stolen?

-I can bear with these novice questions... what I can’t bear with is the fact that many so-called security professionals use cryptographic security concepts to fool the public, they are mentioning terms such as military-grade encryption, world’s best encryption, cosmic-level encryption, absolute system security, unhackability, etc.
+I can bear with these novice questions... what I can't bear with is the fact that many so-called security professionals use cryptographic security concepts to fool the public, they are mentioning terms such as military-grade encryption, world's best encryption, cosmic-level encryption, absolute system security, unhackability, etc.

 Hackers?
-They don’t give a shit...
+They don't give a shit...

 ## Is it humiliating to be hacked?

 It is true that getting hacked can bring mixed feelings, and there will be a sense of shame sometimes.
 But you need to understand that getting hacked is almost  100% guaranteed so there is nothing to be ashamed of.

-Once getting hacked, it doesn’t matter if you are only responsible for yourself.
+Once getting hacked, it doesn't matter if you are only responsible for yourself.
 However, if you are responsible for many others, you have to be transparent and open when you are dealing with the incident.

 Although people may question or even accuse you of staging the hack by yourself, a transparent and open updated process will always bring good luck and understanding.